ITU's 160 anniversary

 DFS Security Assurance Framework and Audit Guideline

-This session discussed the DFS security assurance framework that can be implemented by DFS providers to better manage the risks and mitigate their impact.
+This session discussed the DFS security assurance framework that could be implemented by DFS providers to better manage the risks and mitigate their impact.

 Related Reports: